pingcap/docs/reference/configuration/tidb-server/configuration-file.md

 ### `new_collations_enabled_on_first_bootstrap`

-- Enables or disables the new Collation support.
+- Enables or disables the new collation support.
 - Default value: `false`
-- Note: This configuration takes effect only for the TiDB cluster that has just been initialized.
-After the initialization, you cannot use this configuration item to enable and disable the new Collation support.
-When a TiDB cluster is upgraded to v4.0, because the cluster is initialized before, both `true` and `false` values of this configuration item are taken as `false`.
+- Note: This configuration takes effect only for the TiDB cluster that is first initialized.
+After the initialization, you cannot use this configuration item to enable or disable the new collation support.
+When a TiDB cluster is upgraded to v4.0, because the cluster has been initialized before, both `true` and `false` values of this configuration item are taken as `false`.

 ### `max-server-connections`